Jimbo994/ProgrammeerProject/REPORT.md

 **Log In**
 *LogInActivity*
 In this activity a previously registered user can log in with email and password verification.
 If credentials are correct the user is send through to <i>MyGroupsActivity<i>.
-If a user has forgotten his or her password, the user can click on "Password forgotton?" which will redirect the user to <i>PasswordRecoveryActivity<i>.
-If a user wants to register a account it can click on "No account yet?" which will redirect the user to <i>RegisterActivity<i>.
+If a user has forgotten his or her password, the user can click on Password forgotton? which will redirect the user to <i>PasswordRecoveryActivity<i>.
+If a user wants to register a account it can click on No account yet? which will redirect the user to <i>RegisterActivity<i>.

 *RegisterActivity*
 In this Activity a user can register an account.
 By entering email, password, first name and last name, a user can get authentication to FireBase.
 Besides this a user is given a userid based on a hashkey of its email which is written in the database.
 A email confirmation is also send.